Bright traveling breathers in media with long-range, nonconvex dispersion: INTRODUCTION

-A recent experiment generated bright and dark traveling breathers at the interface of a viscous core-annular flow by interacting solitons and cnoidal-like waves \cite{mao_creation_2023}.
-Breathers and traveling breathers are prevalent, for example, in fluid dynamics \cite{lamb_breather_2007,grimshaw2008long,whitfield2015wave,maiden2016modulations,nakayama2020breathers}, nonlinear and matter-wave optics \cite{leblond2013models,hasegawa1995solitons,kivshar1998dark,mandelik_observation_2003,schafer2004propagation,sakovich2005short,di_carli_excitation_2019,luo_creation_2020}, and magnetic materials \cite{kalinikos1990spin,ustinov2008observation,drozdovskii2010formation}.
-However, due to their inherently unsteady character, breather and traveling breather solutions are challenging to obtain when exact solution methods fail, as is typical in many physical model equations.
-One common approach involves long-time numerical evolution of suitably chosen initial conditions that appear to lead to breather solutions \cite{helfrich2007decay,lamb_breather_2007,grimshaw2008long,dyachenko2008formation,whitfield2015wave,maiden2016modulations,nakayama2020breathers}.
-But, due to the existence of small amplitude radiation accompanying the time evolution, it is difficult to discern whether breather solutions actually exist and, if so, what their properties are.
-The existence of radiation in these and other computational studies \cite{kudryavtsev_solitonlike_1975,ablowitz_solitary_1979,campbell_resonance_1983} suggests that a more likely scenario for non-integrable systems is that breathers are accompanied by an oscillatory background \cite{segur_nonexistence_1987,boyd_numerical_1990,soffer_resonances_1999-1}, recent numerical evidence of localized breathers in a nonintegrable equation notwithstanding \cite{kalisch2022breather}.
-In other words, just as solitary wave solutions in non-integrable equations generalize the soliton solutions of integrable equations, traveling breather solutions of non-integrable equations are the natural generalization of breather solutions of integrable equations.
+{Such breathers and traveling breathers} are also prevalent, for example, in fluid dynamics \cite{lamb_breather_2007,grimshaw2008long,whitfield2015wave,maiden2016modulations,nakayama2020breathers}, nonlinear and matter-wave optics \cite{leblond2013models,hasegawa1995solitons,kivshar1998dark,mandelik_observation_2003,schafer2004propagation,sakovich2005short,di_carli_excitation_2019,luo_creation_2020}, and magnetic materials \cite{kalinikos1990spin,ustinov2008observation,drozdovskii2010formation}.
+However, due to their inherently unsteady character, breather and traveling breather solutions are challenging to obtain. {As noted earlier, the exact breather waveforms for integrable systems are constructed through a nonlinear ``superposition" principle based on an application of the Darboux transformation.
+On the other hand, a common approach to circumvent the reduced analytical tractability associated with nonintegrable systems} involves long-time numerical evolution of suitably chosen initial conditions that appear to lead to breather solutions \cite{helfrich2007decay,lamb_breather_2007,grimshaw2008long,dyachenko2008formation,whitfield2015wave,maiden2016modulations,nakayama2020breathers}.
+However, due to the existence of small-amplitude radiation accompanying the time evolution, it is difficult to discern whether breather solutions actually exist and, if so, what their properties are.
+The existence of radiation in these and other computational studies \cite{kudryavtsev_solitonlike_1975,ablowitz_solitary_1979,campbell_resonance_1983} suggests that a more likely scenario for nonintegrable systems is that breathers are accompanied by an oscillatory background \cite{segur_nonexistence_1987,boyd_numerical_1990,soffer_resonances_1999-1}, recent numerical evidence of localized breathers in a nonintegrable equation notwithstanding \cite{kalisch2022breather}.
+In other words, just as solitary-wave solutions in nonintegrable equations generalize the soliton solutions of integrable equations, traveling breather solutions of nonintegrable equations are the natural generalization of breather solutions of integrable equations.